Redact a PDF with AI

 No copy-paste, no find-in-page, no hidden layer for the content under a box.

 Redaction is the workload where "send it to a SaaS" is often the wrong answer by policy, not by preference.
 The documents being redacted are, by definition, the most sensitive ones an organization holds - patient charts, claim files, investigative records, personnel matters.
-For many hospital systems, insurers, and public agencies, the data-handling rule is simple: it does not cross our boundary.
+For many hospital systems, insurers, and public agencies, the data-handling rule is simple: it does not enter DocuPipe's cloud.

-DocuPipe was built for exactly that rule.
-For enterprise commitments, the entire platform deploys into your own cloud account: the API, the OCR engine, the extraction and redaction models, the workers, and the storage all run inside infrastructure you control.
-Nothing - not the documents, not the extracted text, not the redaction boxes - leaves your environment.
+DocuPipe was built for that rule.
+For enterprise commitments, the platform deploys into your own cloud account: the API, the OCR engine, the extraction and redaction models, the workers, and the storage all run inside infrastructure you control.
+The documents, extracted text, and redaction boxes stay there instead of DocuPipe's cloud.
 Installation is a single command, and a green install includes a live end-to-end test.

 Your cloud, your keys

-Runs in your AWS, Azure, or GCP account with your access controls, your logging, and your retention rules.
+Runs in your cloud account or VPC with your access controls, logging, and retention rules.

 Full containment

-API, OCR, models, workers, and storage - the whole pipeline, not a thin proxy that still phones home.
+API, OCR, models, workers, and storage - the whole pipeline, not a proxy back to DocuPipe's cloud.

 Same product, same reviews

-Your team gets the identical workflows and review screens the SaaS runs - just inside your walls.
+Your team gets the same workflows and review screens the SaaS runs - inside your environment.

 Teams without an in-environment requirement run the same redaction on DocuPipe's cloud, which carries the posture this page runs on: SOC 2 and ISO 27001 certified, HIPAA compliant, encrypted in transit and at rest, documents never used for training, and BAAs executed on paid plans.